-Richard Parsons, speaking two days after ending his 16-year tenure on the board of Citigroup Inc. (C) and a predecessor, said the financial crisis was partly caused by a regulatory change that permitted the company’s creation.
+Richard Parsons, speaking two days after ending his 16-year tenure on the board of Citigroup Inc. (C:US) and a predecessor, said the financial crisis was partly caused by a regulatory change that permitted the company’s creation.

 The 1999 repeal of the Glass-Steagall law that separated banks from investment banks and insurers made the business more complicated, Parsons said yesterday at a Rockefeller Foundation event in Washington.
 He served as chairman of Citigroup, the third-biggest U.S. bank by assets, from 2009 until handing off the role to Michael O’Neill at the April 17 annual meeting.